How the COVID-19 crisis has prompted a revolution in scientific publishing

 Too often, discussions about preprints cast them as a less polished, even rushed or rash, version of a scientific manuscript.
 But preprints are something entirely different, and they are laying the groundwork for a new model of scientific communication.
 They break disciplinary barriers, encourage collaboration, speed up dissemination, and dramatically broaden the audience of scientists who can review, critique, or corroborate a study’s findings, all in real time.

 The pandemic has shined a light on how the scientific community can self-organize and make the critique and evaluation of new results more scalable.
-The traditional peer review process is opaque, and errors that slip through after a manuscript is reviewed by only a handful of reviewers can take months or years to be identified, corrected, or retracted.
+The traditional peer-review process is opaque, and errors that slip through after a manuscript is reviewed by only a handful of reviewers can take months or years to be identified, corrected, or retracted.
 In contrast, when one preprint’s speculation on the sequence of SARS-CoV-2 fueled conspiracy theories that the virus was man-made, a host of scientists swiftly and publicly pointed out errors in the study’s methods.
 Within 48 hours, the authors had formally withdrawn their findings.
-The coronavirus pandemic has demonstrated that preprints shared in the open paired with tools and platforms for critiquing and analyzing these results can lead to a much faster and more robust quality control process that involves dozens or hundreds of scientists.
-This development has strong similarities with the trajectory of collaborative knowledge production systems like Wikipedia and open source code repositories, and mimics the non-linear, iterative structure of scientific discourse.
+The coronavirus pandemic has demonstrated that preprints shared in the open paired with tools and platforms for critiquing and analyzing these results can lead to a much faster and more robust quality-control process that involves dozens or hundreds of scientists.
+This development has strong similarities with the trajectory of collaborative knowledge production systems such as Wikipedia and open-source code repositories, and mimics the nonlinear, iterative structure of scientific discourse.

 Rapid, community-driven open peer review of results shared through preprints has been the norm, not the exception, during the first months of the pandemic, and researchers worldwide have hailed them as a model for science in general.
 Combined with social media platforms and the convergence of attention of many scientists in the biomedical community, preprints have become the most significant experiment in large-scale collaboration in modern science.
 Flawed results are quickly identified and withdrawn; methods are discussed, reused, and repurposed for similar studies; incomplete manuscripts are revised and improved through collective feedback; new research questions are generated in real time.
 This kind of self-regulation is a clear benefit of opening up academic findings to a broader community of scientists.